-Cash has remained steady with another early payment of Victorian Grants Commission allocation which is equivalent to 50 per cent of the expected funding.
-This will enable Council to complete some of the scheduled works for 2019/20 earlier than expected due to this advance payment.
+Cash has remained steady with another early payment of Financial Assistance Grants allocation which is equivalent to 50 per cent of the expected funding.
+This will enable Council to complete some of the scheduled works for 2020/21 earlier than expected due to this advance payment.
 The working capital ratio which assesses Council's ability to meet current commitments is calculated by measuring Council's current assets as a percentage of current liabilities.
-Council's result of almost 504 per cent is an indicator of its satisfactory cash position.
+Council's result of 908 per cent is an indicator of its satisfactory cash position.
 Council operates a number of reserves to fund future expenditure.
-The balance of these reserves at the end of 2018/19 was \$21.7M.
+The balance of these reserves at the end of 2019/20 was \$22.8M.
 This amount was held by Council in cash and term deposits at the end of the financial year.